 ADVANTAGES FOR DRONE ROOF INSPECTIONS:

 - Easy access to view all parts of the roof from various angles that may not be possible any other way

-- All parts of the roof can be viewed without many limitations
+- All parts of the roof can be viewed without any limitations (most cases)

 - Photo quality is significantly better than when an adjuster or roofer takes photos on the roof

 - Clear documentation helps settle claims quickly and fairly

 - Drones aren’t afraid of steep roofs or climbing a ladder

 - Drones don’t slip off roofs resulting in workers compensation claims

 - Drones don’t damage shingles or roof tiles